MetOffice/simulation-systems/source/FurtherDetails/glossary.rst

     this way, and the rest free for changes.

 Code Review Deadline:
-    The date by which all tickets aiming to be included in a release have been moved into code review.
+    The date by which all PRs aiming to be included in a release have been moved into code review.

-Colon Keyword:
-    The formatting pattern for certain ticket keywords.
-For example CR:user to indicate that "user" will be performing the Code System Review.

 CodeSys Review:
-    A technical review of the changes involved in the ticket, including checks that code standards have been upheld and that the working practices have been followed.
-These reviews are generally completed by a member of the Simulation Systems and Deployment Team.
+    A technical review of the changes involved in the PR, including checks that code standards have been upheld and that the working practices have been followed.
+These reviews are generally completed by a member of the Simulation IT Team.
 Once a review has been approved the Code Systems Reviewer is then responsible for committing the change to the trunk.

-..
-    or the Core Capability Development Team (for LFRic only reviews).

 Development Window:
     The period of time between the release of one software version and the code review deadline for the following release in which new developments are accepted for review.

-Further Commit:
-    Where a problem is found with a ticket after it has been committed, any additional commits needed are associated with the same ticket and labelled as a "Further Commit".
-Only essential and immediate fixes are treated this way.

 Known Good Output (KGO):
     In order to verify that the model output hasn't been modified by a set of